opourmohammad/hello-world/README.md

 # hello-world
-Say hello to the world
+Say hello to the world.

 This is Omidreza Pourmohammad, Student of Computer systems Technology.